Consensys/quorum-kubernetes/README.md

 Pick the deployment tool that suits your environment and then change directory and follow the Readme.md files there.

-Namespaces:
+#### Namespaces:
 Currently we do not deploy anything in the 'default' namespace.
-Anything related to Besu gets spun up in a 'besu' namespace, the monitoring pieces get spun up in a 'monitoring' namespace.
+Anything related to Besu gets spun up in a 'besu' namespace, and 'quorum' for GoQuorum; with the monitoring pieces get spun up in a 'monitoring' namespace.
 Namespaces are part of the setup and do not need to be created via kubectl prior to deploying.
 To change the namespaces:
 - In Kubectl, you need to edit every file in the deployment
 - In Helm, edit the namespace value in the values.yaml

 It is recommended you follow this approach as well in your production setups and where possible use Service Accounts to secure deployments & statefulsets.
 We make use of these extensively.

-Monitoring:
+#### Monitoring:
 The example setups all have out custom Grafana [dashboard](https://grafana.com/grafana/dashboards/10273) to make monitoring of the nodes and network easier.

 We use the default ports 3000 for grafana and 9090 for prometheus deployments, and the respective Nodeport services use ports 30030 and 30090.
 Credentials are `admin:password` Open the 'Besu Dashboard' to see the status of the nodes on your network.
 If you do not see the dashboard, click on Dashboards -> Manage and select the dashboard from there

 Please configure the kubernetes scraper and grafana security to suit your requirements, Grafana supports [multiple options](https://grafana.com/docs/grafana/latest/auth/overview/) that can be configured using env vars

-Ingress Controllers:
+#### Ingress Controllers:

-If you require the use of ingress controllers for the RPC calls or the monitoring dashboards, we have provided [examples](./helm/ingress/README.md) with rules that are configured to do so.
+If you require the use of ingress controllers for the RPC calls or the monitoring dashboards, we have provided [examples](deprecated/helm/ingress/README.md) with rules that are configured to do so.

 Please use these as a reference and develop solutions to match your network topology and requirements.

 ## Production Network Guidelines:
 | ⚠️ **Note**: After you have familiarised yourself with the examples in this repo, it is recommended that you design your network based on your needs, taking the following guidelines into account |